What is Open Banking?

 It enables customers to opt-in to new propositions that may interest them, giving explicit consent to specific parties for specific purposes, which may be revoked at any time.
 Customers need only share their bank credentials with their bank, and—in the UK—only entities authorised by the regulator, the UK Financial Conduct Authority, are part of the Open Banking ecosystem.

 In addition, it mandates that banks open up ‘machine-readable’ descriptions of their products (e.g. savings accounts, credit cards, loans, mortgages) so that product comparisons can be made, and product matching to individual needs becomes possible.

 So what?
 Imagine you’d like a mortgage and you could say to the market ‘make me an offer’ with a few swipes on your phone, then pick one and agree to terms there and then?
 Open banking could enable the matching of your specific needs (based on your financial wellbeing) to products that are available while maintaining tight control over who has what access to your information, and for how long.

 Why is it called the Open Banking Standard?

 The naming of the standard was a conscious design decision by the chairs of the UK’s Open Banking Working Group in 2015.

 - It opens up the market around banking services

 - It is an open standard: the standard itself is licensed openly*: both words and code

 - It mandates open data for product information, ATMs, and related information that should be public

-- It mandates open access to data for private data
+- It mandates open access to shared data for private and confidential data

 The decisions taken by the Open Banking Working Group in 2015 are the reason that the work by the OBIE, funded by the nine largest UK retail banks (the ‘CMA 9′), is completely available under ‘Open Licence’ to anyone who wishes to use it, including other countries.